rootstrap/redux-tools/README.md

 ```

 A `useLoading` hook is also available if you only care about loading status.
 It returns a boolean indicating whether the action is still loading or not.

+To reset the status of an action you can dispatch the `reset` action returned by `createThunk`.

 ---